Champii/og/README.md

 This is an quick overview of how `Oglang` looks like actualy.

-See the [Exemples](https://github.com/champii/og/tree/master/tests/exemples) folder or the [Src](https://github.com/champii/og/tree/master/src) folder for more exemples.
+See the [Examples](https://github.com/champii/og/tree/master/tests/exemples) folder or the [Src](https://github.com/champii/og/tree/master/src) folder for more examples.

 ```go
 !main